-- Depending on type of tissue or organ groups.
+- Depending on the type of tissue or organ group.

-For a number of illnesses, transplant is the only means of therapy.
-For example, transplanted organs are heart, kidney, pancreas, lung, skin, etc. Immunosuppressive drugs greatly increase short-term survival of transplant but medical problems arise from use these drugs and chronic rejection prevail.
-Factors responsible with which an organ is transplanted depends on:
+For a number of illnesses, a transplant is the only means of therapy.
+For example, transplanted organs are the heart, kidney, pancreas, lung, skin, etc. Immunosuppressive drugs greatly increase the short-term survival of transplant but medical problems arise from using these drugs and chronic rejection prevail.
+Factors responsible for which an organ is transplanted depends on:

-- Clinical situation in which transplantation is indicated
+- The clinical situation in which transplantation is indicated

 - Availability of tissue or organ

-- Difficulty of performing transplantation and caring for post transplantation patient.
+- The difficulty of performing transplantation and caring for the post-transplantation patients.

-Heart transplantations is used to remove a damaged or diseased heart and replaces it with a healthy one.
-The healthy heart comes from a donor who has died.
-Heart transplants are now the third most common organ transplant operation in the U.S. Doctors may recommend a heart transplant for heart failure caused by: Coronary artery disease, Cardiomyopathy (disease of the heart muscle), Heart valve disease and multiple congenital heart defects in babies.
+Heart transplantations are used to remove a damaged or diseased heart and replaces it with a healthy one.
+A healthy heart comes from a donor who has died.
+Heart transplants are now the third most common organ transplant operation in the U.S. Doctors may recommend a heart transplant for heart failure caused by: Coronary artery disease, Cardiomyopathy (disease of the heart muscle), Heart valve disease, and multiple congenital heart defects in babies.

 A kidney transplant is an operation that replaces a diseased or damaged kidney from the body.
 The transplanted kidney takes over the work of the two kidneys that failed.
-During a transplant, the surgeon places the new kidney in recipient lower abdomen and connects the artery and vein of the new kidney to recipient’s artery and vein.
+During a transplant, the surgeon places the new kidney in the recipient’s lower abdomen and connects the artery and vein of the new kidney to the recipient’s artery and vein.
 Often, the transplanted kidney will start making urine as soon as recipient blood starts flowing through it.
 But sometimes it takes a few weeks to start working.
 Many transplanted kidneys come from donors who have died.
 Some come from a living family member.
-The wait for a new kidney can be long.
-Immunosuppressant is usually required to prevent transplant rejection.
+The wait for a new kidney can belong.
+An immunosuppressant is usually required to prevent transplant rejection.

-It is the replacement of damaged or burnt skin in patients with new skin of donor.
+It is the replacement of damaged or burnt skin in patients with a new skin of donors.
 Skin Transplantation is usually done to treat burn victims.
-Immunosuppressant is usually required to prevent transplant rejection.
+An immunosuppressant is usually required to prevent transplant rejection.

 GENERAL IMMUNOSUPPRESSIVE THERAPY

 Allogenic transplantation requires some degree of immuno-suppression if the transplant is to survive.
-The disadvantage of the most of immunosuppressive treatments that they are non specific and result in generalized immunosuppression of response of all allergens.
-The patient on long term immunosuppressive therapy is at high risk of hypertension, cancer and metabolic bone disease.
+The disadvantage of most immunosuppressive treatments is that they are non-specific and result in generalized immunosuppression of response of all allergens.
+The patient on long-term immunosuppressive therapy is at high risk of hypertension, cancer and metabolic bone disease.